ckaestne/seai/lectures/14_human_ai_interaction/human_ai_interaction.md

   ergonomic analysis, etc.,
   * Often due to misalignment of mental models
 * System errors: Failure to provide an outcome expected by the user
-  * Due to mistakes made by ML models
+  * Due to mistakes made by an ML model
   * __Our focus in this lecture__

 ----